OliverCodez/odop-mwcalculator/client/docs/Help/DesignTypes/Spring/Extension/alerts.md

 In an extension spring,
 having the current value of Force_1 less than the current value of Initial_Tension is ambiguous.
-Calculations for L_Stroke and Cycle_Life may not be valid.
+Calculations for Length_of_Stroke and Cycle_Life may not be valid.

 Where practical, change these values in the direction specified:
 Increase | &nbsp; | Decrease